 One of the most common mistakes that students make in writing personal statements is that they write about other people or events and not about themselves.
-Often it can be challenging to write about ourselves – especially in an application – in which we know that we will be judged or evaluated as an applicant in competition with others.
-Below I have listed a few steps that can help you excel in this challenging rhetorical position.
+Often it can be challenging to write about ourselves – especially in an application – when we know that we will be judged or evaluated as an applicant in competition with others.
+Here, I list a few steps that can help you excel in this challenging rhetorical position.